 Your thumb should be the first part of your hand to leave the water, and the last to re-enter.
 As you draw your hand out of the water, turn your palm to face your hips.
 As your arm comes up and over you, rotate the arm so that your little finger enters the water first.
 This will give you as much power as possible.

 Make sure that your hands enter the water just outside of your shoulders – this will ensure you avoid the criss-crossing that comes from initiating the pull inside of your shoulder.

 Get as much power in your kick by keeping you legs close together, making sure you kick from your hips and not from your knees.
 Don’t let your knees break the water.

 Keep your ankles relaxed and your feet slightly turned in.

 Consider a session with a swimming coach to improve your backstroke technique

 Struggling to improve your technique on your own and looking for some professional advice?
 At David Lloyd Clubs we have both indoor and outdoor swimming pools where our expert coaches are on hand to help you improve.
-To find your local club and enquire about joining, click here.
+To find your local club and enquire about joining, or find out more about swimming at David Lloyd Clubs here.